This article is last updated in April 2022

 - Enter the reference code denoted by (B) in the comments or reference section of the transfer every time you make a deposit

 - It is given in the format UXXXXX / Name

 - If your bank doesn’t allow you to add a slash ‘/’ in the comments or reference box, you can just exclude the name part and enter the UXXXXX information, which is your account number

-The last step is to make a FAST transfer to the local Citibank account given earlier which accepts SGD.
+Make a FAST transfer to the account number given earlier which accepts SGD.

-Let your bank do their job and you should see your funds appear in your Interactive Brokers account under Transactions within a few hours.
+Let your bank do their job and you should see your funds appear in your IBKR account under Transfer & Pay > Transaction Status & History within a few hours.